scott-griffiths/bitstring/doc/reference.rst

 Returns the current bit position.

-Equivalent to using the ``pos`` property as a getter.
+Equivalent to using the :attr:`pos` property as a getter.

-.. function:: tellbyte
+.. method:: tellbyte

 (deprecated)